viccro/cryptidSightings/dataDict/timeDetails.md

 **Optional**

 **Data values:** Possible entries include "morning", "after 10pm", and "between 3pm and 4:30pm".
 The term "day" refers to all light hours, dawn to dusk.
 The term "night" refers to all dark hours, dusk to dawn.
+Photographic and video evidence taken during the day or night can be used to determine these approximate times.

 ## Sub-Element: unknownTime